 Many of us don’t know what is possible until we venture out of our normal routine to talk with others and get their ideas.
 Put time on your calendar next week to explore something you may be thinking about but have put off.

 What made these conversations easier was the ability to put a clear value proposition on the table that described what I was selling and where I wanted to grow.
 Your goal should be to select opportunities that result in evidence for your stated value proposition.
-Don’t have an aspirational value proposition ?
-See my career storytelling deck for ideas.
+Don’t have an aspirational value proposition?
 Leaders have a short attention span so they need to quickly understand what you are selling to judge if that is something they want to buy.
 Don’t be afraid to put yourself out there!

 Pursuing our unique career path with confidence depends on convincing ourselves first about the story we want to tell to others.